psarando/shire-reckoning/README.md

 ###### What about March 21st?

-I've demonstrated how reckoning from March 22 in 1 A.D. is more "seasonally appropriate" in modern times, but I also implied that March 21 can also be considered "seasonally appropriate" for Rivendell's first Yestarë.
+I've demonstrated how reckoning from March 22 in 1 A.D. is more seasonally appropriate in modern times, but I also implied that March 21 can also be considered seasonally appropriate for Rivendell's first Yestarë.

-Interestingly, aligning the Calendar of Imladris with the Gregorian calendar by reckoning from a "seasonally appropriate" March 21 in 10800 B.C. is nearly equivalent (with the exception of Rivendell's weekday calculations) to [Boris Shapiro's calculations](#why-not-march-29th) in modern times, which start reckoning from the proleptic Gregorian March 27 in 1 A.D.
+Interestingly, aligning the Calendar of Imladris with the Gregorian calendar by reckoning from a seasonally appropriate March 21 in 10800 B.C. is nearly equivalent (with the exception of Rivendell's weekday calculations) to [Boris Shapiro's calculations](#why-not-march-29th) in modern times, which start reckoning from the proleptic Gregorian March 27 in 1 A.D.